apmuthu/FA24extensions/Extensions/import_items/readme.txt

 category is a category you want to put your Stock.
 If this category doesn't exist it will be created during import. units is the unit for the Stock.

-The mb_flag is M for Manufacturered, B for Purchased or S for Service (no inventory)
+The mb_flag is M for Manufactured, B for Purchased or D for Service (no inventory)

 currency is the currency for the price.
 Leave empty for company currency.